hyperspy/hyperspyUI/DEV-README.txt

     List of all Matplotlib figures

 MainWindow.actions:
     Dict acting as a central repository of actions.
-If addign an action, make sure that the action key is unique, preferably by prefixing all keys with e.g. your plugin name.
+If adding an action, make sure that the action key is unique, preferably by prefixing all keys with e.g. your plugin name.